j2labs/zmq_examples/README.md

     camera2
     Party on, Garth.

 Each item is caught separately from a call to `recv()`.
-It would be more correct to call `recv_multipart`, but that's left as an exercise for you.
+It would be more correct to call `recv_multipart`.
+You should try it!

+The reason the topic is still provided to the reader, even though we've subscribed, is to let a read subscribe to multiple topics.

+## Passing JSON

+This example demonstrates how a pool of workers might be constructed.
+The PUSH/PULL pattern let's us connect as many clients to the message socket as we need and ZeroMQ will handle the load-balancing for us.
+It sends message round-robin to each of the connected handlers.

+Let's turn the server on.

+    $ ./server.py
+    Hello world?

+We see that server has sent only one message.
+A PUSH socket will block until there is at least one client connected.

+One we turn on a client, `client.py`, we see the client immediately handle a message.
+The server then sends a message once a second to the client.

+    $ ./client.py
+    200 :: hello world

+Disconnect your client and you will see the server block again.
+Turn on two clients and watch each client take turns receiving a message.

 ## Eventloop